Tax return deadline: When is my tax return due?

 - You failed to lodge due to a natural disaster

 - You failed to lodge due to a family breakdown

 What to do if you miss the deadline

 If the deadline has passed and you haven’t filed your return, the best thing you can do is lodge your return with the ATO as soon as possible.
+A tax agents can help you lodge any late tax returns you have.
 Unless there are extenuating circumstances, you may be hit with a late lodgment penalty – and this penalty increases the longer you wait to submit your return.

 If you keep putting it off, the penalty you’ll be required to pay will only increase and you may eventually face prosecution.
 With this in mind, it’s worth your while to lodge your return as soon as possible and minimise the penalties that may apply.